RBEnhanced/RB3Enhanced/BUILDING.md

 If compiling the Xbox 360 version under macOS or Linux, set the environment variable `WINDOWS_SHIM` to the path to your Wine executable.
 Note that some Wine versions may not work correctly with MSVC.
 You will also have to ensure `XEDK` is set to a path accessible under Wine, e.g. `Z:\Users\emma\xedk\`.

+For PS3 compilation

 *\* There is a build script provided as `make_xbox.bat` that will compile using only the Xbox 360 SDK.
-This is not recommended.*
+This is not recommended and will be removed soon.*

 *\*\* On Windows, the only tested configuration is with Make installed via MSYS2.
 Any other configuration has not been tested, and may not work.*